-- Be on or near the eye level of the children. - Have a routine little tune to sing indicating it is time to hear the special story. - Exaggerate voice inflections in explanations, story character presentations.
+- Be on or near the eye level of the children. - Have a routine tune to sing or another method of indicating it is time to hear the Bible story. - Exaggerate voice inflections in explanations and story character presentations.
 Use sudden surprises in your voice.
-Change your voice volume often. - Include body language, gestures. - Use a simple prop/item presented on a tray to draw focus and interest. - Use classroom items for props.
-"Let's pretend this chair is the mountain." - Include sensory effects.
+Change your voice dynamics often. - Include body language with hand gestures. - Use a simple prop or an object presented on a tray to draw focus and interest. - Use classroom items for props and stimulate imagination: "Let's pretend this chair is the mountain." - Include sensory effects.
 Spray a mist of water during the storm at sea.
 Blow wind with a hair dryer.
-Have children make rain sound by snapping two"Snapple" lids taped together by their ear.
-Open a can of tuna for the fish catch smell.
+Have children make rain sound by snapping two small lids that have been taped together.
+Open a can of tuna for a fish catch smell.
 With deep reverence, wash the children's feet after they have stepped in a paint pan and walked down a paper road.
-Pass little pieces of unleavened bread. - Involve children with interactive, repeating word phrases.
-Each time the word phrase comes in the story, signal the children to speak it together with you, with exaggerated expression. - Ask the children to perform an action when certain words are heard in the story.
-"When it rains, wiggle your fingers." - When a story picture is available in the lesson book or on a poster, help children visualize the story and characters by pointing out details and asking for observations. - When reading the story from a book, dim the lights in the room and shine a large flashlight from your lap onto the page you are reading. - Share a song you know that supports the story. - Occasionally, let a friendly puppet tell the story. - Ask for volunteers for story characters in a simple drama presentation, directing as you tell the story.
-A strip of fabric tied around a head or body can suffice as a costume.
-Commend the audience as well as the actors at the conclusion of the drama presentation. - Tell the story using flannelgraph figures.
-Invite a volunteer to move a figure as appropriate in the story. - Share the story by using a filmstrip.
-Show a student how to turn the frames.
-For review, let a child tell the story.
+Pass little pieces of unleavened bread. - Involve children in repeating word phrases.
+Each time the word phrase comes in the story, signal the children to speak it together with you, with exaggerated expression. - Ask the children to perform an action when certain words are heard in the story: "When it rains, wiggle your fingers." - When a story picture is available in the lesson book or on a poster, help children visualize the story and characters by pointing out details and asking for observations. - When reading the story from a book, dim the lights in the room and shine a large flashlight from your lap onto the page you are reading (or let a student hold the flashlight). - Share a song you know that supports the story. - Occasionally, let a friendly puppet tell the story. - Ask for volunteers for story characters in a simple drama presentation, directing as you tell the story.
+A strip of fabric tied around a head or a sheet draped on a body can suffice as a costume. - Tell the story using flannelgraph figures.
+Invite a different volunteer each week to move a figure as appropriate in the story.